Kershaw stops steal of home, hands Dodgers 3-2 Series lead - WHIZ News

 Mookie Betts and Corey Seager sparked a two-run first inning, and Joc Pederson and Muncy homered off long-ball prone Tyler Glasnow, whose 100 mph heat got burned.

-His scraggly dark brown hair dangling with sweat, Kershaw was cruising when Dodgers manager Dave Roberts removed the 32-year-old left-hander in favor of Dustin May after getting two outs on two pitches in the sixth inning.
+His scraggly dark brown hair dangling with sweat, Kershaw was cruising when Dodgers manager Dave Roberts removed the 32-year-old in favor of right-handed reliever Dustin May after getting two outs on two pitches in the sixth inning.

 The mostly pro-Dodgers fans in the pandemic-reduced crowd of 11,437 booed when Roberts walked to the mound, well aware of what happened with the bullpen the previous night, when closer Kenley Jansen wasted a ninth-inning lead in a stunning 8-7 loss.

+No matter that some LA players tried to convince Roberts to leave in Kershaw, he was gone.

+“Fans, players get caught up in emotion, and I’m emotional, but I still have to have clarity on making decisions,” Roberts said.
+“I can’t get caught up in fans’ reactions.”

-Those boos quickly turned to cheers as the LA rooters saluted Kershaw, a three-time NL Cy Young Award winner, as he walked to the dugout.
+Those boos quickly turned to cheers as the Los Angeles rooters saluted Kershaw, a three-time NL Cy Young Award winner, as he walked to the dugout.
 Kershaw improved to 13-12 in postseason play, including 4-1 this year.

 “Kersh, a lot of credit goes to him for what we’ve been able to do in this World Series,” Treinen said.
 “There’s a tough narrative on him.
 He’s a phenomenal pitcher on the biggest stage.”